 Child dedications are a commitment made between the child’s family and their church family, to raise the child in an environment where they can know, and have a relationship with Jesus Christ.
-Even though it’s called child dedication, it’s really more about the dedication of the parents and our church.
 It is our hope and prayer that each child fulfills their dedication by making a personal choice for Jesus later in life and follows that decision with water baptism. (*for more on Infant Baptism see FAQ below)

 Although it’s called a child dedication, it’s really more about the dedication of the parents.
 During the dedication we ask the parents to commit to the following things: